 The Department encourages applicants to consider any existing waiver, variance, or exemption provisions within the Department’s other rules prior to submitting a request under the Waiver Rule.

 For further information:

 Please refer to this section for important updates and clarifications of waiver related issues and requests.
 The Department will post updates here!

 - Please be advised, waiver requests must contain proof that the requester complied with any public notice requirements applicable to the underlying program rules containing the rule that the requester seeks to waive, including pre-application public notice requirements.
 (See N.J.A.C.
 7:1B-2.2(a)1 and 2.3(a)).

 Failure to provide DEP with proof that applicable public notice requirements are met will result in the waiver request being deemed as incomplete.
 Most land use rules, for instance, require public notice prior to applications being accepted for review.

 Please indicate in the waiver request the public notice requirements applicable to the rule being waived, and include proof of compliance with these requirements in the request.
 In the event that the rule requested to be waived may be associated with more than one permit type - i.e. a General Permit or Individual Permit (which may have different corresponding public notice requirements), requesters should meet the public notice requirements consistent with the earliest and most expansive of the potential public notice requirements.

 - Please provide a full waiver request project summary narrative (up to 2,000 characters) in the project summary narrative box in the on-line and paper applications.
-This information is required to provide on-line viewers with a narrative description of the waiver request.
 The project summary narrative box is located at the bottom of the Waiver Request Details screen.